Solve the annoying problem of getting no sound out of your Bluetooth headphones even when it’s connected

 - Turn the Location setting ON.
 Wi-Fi and Bluetooth Scanning options should appear.
 Select ‘Improve accuracy’

-Wifi and Bluetooth scanning on ‘Location’ settings - On the next page, hit the toggle to turn off the Bluetooth scanning feature.
+- On the next page, hit the toggle to turn off the Bluetooth scanning feature.

 Reset network settings

-Here’s how to reset your network settings:
+Here’s how to reset your network settings on your Android device:

 - On your smartphone, open the Settings app.

-- On the search bar, type “Reset” or “Network”.
+- In the search bar, type “Reset” or “Network”.
 Hit search.
 Then, on the results, find the entry that says “Reset Network settings”.
 Note that the exact phrase or methods to get to it could vary from phone to phone.

 - Click the Reset button and confirm.